-Michigan requires landlords to make the following disclosures to tenants
+Michigan requires landlords to make the following disclosures to tenants, usually in writing and at the start of the tenancy:

-Move-in checklist.
-Landlord must provide tenant with move-in checklist.
+Yes, a move-in checklist is required.
 However, the requirement does not need to be stated in the lease.
 (Mich.
 Comp.
 Laws § 554.608)

 Also, check your local ordinance for any city or county disclosure requirements.
 To find yours, check your city or county website (many are listed on State and Local Government on the Net), or contact the office of your mayor, city manager, or county administrator.